carla-simulator/carla/Util/Docker/README.md

 ### Build UE4 Build Environment Docker Image

-Run following commands to build the CARLA simulator.
+Run following commands to build the UE4 build environment.
-The build will take several hours, even on powerful machines.
+The build will take about half an hour on decent workstations.

 ```sh
 GITHUB_USERNAME=....